ubclaunchpad/LP-website/src/docs/recruitment/engagement-coordinator.md

 ### Preferred Qualifications

 - You have been with Launch Pad for at least one semester
-- Experience creating marketing materials and managing social media accounts
+- Experience creating marketing materials and managing social media campaigns and accounts
 - Experience with both photo and video editing software (e.g. Adobe Creative Suite, etc.)
+- Experience planning and organizing successful events

 ## What you get